jtemplon/cuny-fall-2024/README.md

 ### Citi Bike K-Means

 The `CitiBikeKMeans.ipynb` file is a Jupyter Notebook that implements a K-Means clustering algorithm for Citi Bike stations using the Citi Bike trip data.
 You'll need the same data as the Citi Bike Basics notebook.
-In addition, in order to do the mapping you'll need `geopands` and `matplotlib` installed.
+In addition, in order to do the mapping you'll need `geopandas` and `matplotlib` installed.
 You'll also need a GeoJSON version of NYC, which you can [download here](https://github.com/codeforgermany/click_that_hood/blob/main/public/data/new-york-city-boroughs.geojson) (and other places).
 In order to do the K-Means clustering you'll need to install `scikit-learn`.

 ### Spy Planes Random Forest